Mainstream Deammonification with Biological Phosphorus Removal

-This project is funded through the U.S. Environmental Protection Agency (EPA) Science to Achieve Results (STAR) grant opportunity “Approaches to Reduce Nutrient Loadings for Harmful Algal Bloom Management” (EPA Grant Number: 84008601-0).
+This project was funded through the U.S. Environmental Protection Agency (EPA) Science to Achieve Results (STAR) grant opportunity, “Approaches to Reduce Nutrient Loadings for Harmful Algal Bloom Management.”

 Overview